 Yes, Quest still has some caveats.
 A VR enthusiast that’s owned an HTC Vive or Oculus Rift for the past three years is unlikely to be swayed by its limited processing power.
 But for the audience that’s sat on the sidelines since 2016, waiting for VR’s various barriers to come tumbling down, Oculus Quest is the real deal.

 Quest is a standalone VR headset.
 That means that everything it needs to run is already built into the device.
 No PCs, no smartphones, no consoles; $399 gets you all you need to jump right into VR.
 As such, it’s heavier than the original Oculus Rift; my scales told me Quest weighs in at 580g compared to Rift’s 470g.
 It’s also similar to Rift S’s official 563g weight.
-Despite being heavier, the design is much more comfortable than the original Oculus Rift, with its foam faceplate putting less direct pressure on your forehead.
+Despite being heavier, the design is more comfortable than the original Oculus Rift, with its foam faceplate putting less direct pressure on your forehead.
 That said the Quest is still a front-heavy device and you might consider some simple modifications to weigh it down at back.
-Without them, I’d feel strain on the front of my face after anywhere between 10 – 20 minutes of usage.
+Without them, I’d feel the strain on the front of my face after anywhere between 10 – 20 minutes of usage.
 Not enough to stop playing, but enough to long for the comfort of Rift S’s halo strap design.